LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Background

-Much recent research has been done towards developing more accurate and efficient machine translation systems \cite{vaswani2017attention, liu2020multilingual, vaswani2017attention, sutskever2014sequence, google_blog1, google_blog2, google_blog3}.
-The fundamental of machine translation systems is the language model, which computes the conditional probability $P(Y | X)$, where $X = [x_1, x_2, \cdots, x_m]$ is the input token sequence and $Y = [y_1, y_2, \cdots, y_n]$ is the output token sequence.
-Modern NMT systems apply the neural networks to approximate such conditional probability $P(Y | X)$.
-As shown in \figref{fig:nmt}, a typical NMT system consists of an encoder $f_{en}(\cdot)$ and a decoder $f_{de}(\cdot)$.
-The encoder encodes the source input $X$ into hidden representation $H$, then $H$ is feed into the decoder for decoding.
-An implementation example of NMT systems' decoding process is shown in Listing \ref{lst:logic} \footnote{The code snippet is downloaded from \texttt{PyTorch} NMT tutorial}.
+Much recent research has been done towards developing more accurate and efficient large language models (LLMs) \cite{xiao2023smoothquant, liu2020multilingual, vaswani2017attention, sutskever2014sequence, google_blog1, google_blog2, google_blog3}.
+The language model computes the conditional probability $P(Y | X)$, where $X = [x_1, x_2, \cdots, x_m]$ is the input token sequence and $Y = [y_1, y_2, \cdots, y_n]$ is the output token sequence.
+Modern LLMs apply the neural networks to approximate such conditional probability $P(Y | X)$.
+As shown in \figref{fig:nmt}, The structure of LLMs can be broadly categorized into two types: the Encoder-Decoder architecture (e.g., Google T5 series) and the Decoder-Only architecture (e.g., OpenAI GPT series).
+The encoder $f_{en}(\cdot)$ encodes the source input $X$ into hidden representation $H$, then $H$ is fed into the decoder for decoding.
+Notably, the attention layers in the encoder possess the capacity to analyze all words within the initial sentence, whereas the attention layers of the decoder $f_{de}(\cdot)$ can only access the words positioned before a given word in the input.
+Consequently, these two architectures are often chosen for different tasks.
+The Encoder-Decoder architecture is well-suited for tasks involving sequence-to-sequence mappings, (\eg translation and summarization).
+While the Decoder-Only architecture is more fitting for autoregressive generation tasks, characterized by the sequential generation of output sequences (e.g., text continuation and dialogue systems), it excels in predicting the next piece of text based on the sequence that has already been generated (or a given initial text).
+An implementation example of LLMs' decoding process is shown in Listing \ref{lst:logic} \footnote{The code snippet is downloaded from \texttt{PyTorch} LLM tutorial}.
 From the code snippet, we observe that the decoding process starts with a special token~(SOS) and iteratively accesses $H$ for an auto-regressive generation of each token $y_i$ until the end of sequence token (EOS) or the maximum iteration (\eg \texttt{max\_length}) is reached (whichever condition is reached earlier).
-To improve NMT systems' accuracy, a common practice is to apply the beam search algorithm to search multiple top tokens at each iteration and select the best one after the whole decoding process.
+To improve LLMs' accuracy, a common practice is to apply the beam search algorithm to search multiple top tokens at each iteration and select the best one after the whole decoding process.